 Sensitivity and Pain

-Many people put off going to the dentist because even a routine cleaning or exam hurts their sensitive or damaged teeth.
+Many people put off going to the dentist because even a routine tooth cleaning or exam hurts their sensitive or damaged teeth.
 The longer they delay their appointment, the worse the problems become.

 Sometimes, patients with sensitivity issues assume a visit to the dentist has to be painful, but that could not be further from the truth.
 Despite pop culture myths, dentists do not enjoy seeing their patients in pain.
 They prefer to work with calm, relaxed individuals.
 This makes it easier for dentists to do their jobs.